 Between 2017 – 2021 the Property Industry Foundation is building 125 bedrooms in Sydney, Melbourne and Brisbane – so that young people have a secure place to call home.

 We’re making a difference, bringing together companies and people from across the industry to provide in-kind services, professional advice and goods as well as donations to build secure homes and bedrooms for at-risk and homeless young people.

 Building homes and providing support for at-risk and homeless young people

 The Foundation is enabled to deliver the PIF House Program through generous donations from many of our property industry consultants, builders, suppliers and supporters who provide their time, expertise, goods and services by way of in-kind and cash contributions.

-This year we are constructing three homes in Sydney that will provide 27 young people with a safe place to sleep and start to build independent lives.
+This year we have constructed one home in Sydney with two more to open soon, providing a total 27 young people at a time with a safe place to sleep and start to build independent lives.
 In Brisbane, the first PIF House was built in Windsor in 2014 and accommodates five young people plus a live-in carer.
-We have completed two houses in Melbourne, which provide safe, nurturing homes for up to eight young people at a time.
+We have completed two houses in Melbourne, which provide safe, nurturing homes for young people.

 About PIF House

 While different Charity Partners operate each PIF house, they all have similar residential programs that create: